 People get hurt on the job every day.
 Maybe it’s happened to you recently.
 You may be stressed as you face medical bills, an uphill recovery, and uncertainty about your job.
 If so, you probably have a lot of questions about how to get through this stage of your life – especially if you can’t return to work immediately.

 Workers’ compensation laws spell out exactly what employers owe to their eligible workers who are injured on the job.
 Many injured employees do not realize that workers’ comp does not just cover medical bills – it also may include compensation for lost wages.
-Unfortunately, not all employers want to follow these laws, and the laws themselves can be complicated.
-We urge you to seek the advice of an experienced workers’ comp lawyer if you find yourself in this type of situation.

 Pay close attention to the warnings throughout the article where I’ve touched on the ways some insurance companies may try to avoid paying for your benefits.
 It’s important to be aware of these possible threats.

-Types of Medical Benefits Covered by Workers’ Compensation
+Types of Medical Benefits Covered by Workers’ Compensation Laws (NC)

 If you’re injured at work, medical care benefits may be paid to you for products and services that are prescribed to help you recover from your injury – treatments focused on curing your injury, lessening your disability, and relieving your pain.

-You might guess that benefits include physical therapy, surgeries, and visits to the doctor.
+You might guess that benefits can include physical therapy, surgeries, and visits to the doctor.
 But you might be surprised that workers’ comp may also cover the following: